drhsqlite/fossil-mirror/www/gitusers.md

         fossil amend current --branch my-new-branch

 (“current” is one of the [special check-in names][scin] in Fossil.
-See that document for the many other names you can give to “`amend`”.)
+See that document for the many other names you can give to “`amend`”, or indeed to any other Fossil command that accepts a “version” string.)

 [scin]: ./checkin_names.wiki